maurice/yay-machine/docs/about.md

 - transitions (including immediate and conditional)
 - side-effects

+These features can be combined to model just about anything.

-**yay-machine** should be quick to learn, master, and have a low ongoing cost-of-ownership.
+It should be quick to learn, master, and have a low ongoing cost-of-ownership.

 # Lightweight